-Directed Herbicides in LibertyLink Cotton
+Directed Herbicides in GlyTol LibertyLink Cotton

-Glufosinate can be directed to LibertyLink cotton up to the early bloom stage.
+Glufosinate can be directed to GlyTol LibertyLink cotton up to the early bloom stage.
 Glufosinate can be directed alone or mixed with carfentrazone, diuron, prometryn, or pyrithiobac.
 Most glufosinate-based management systems will include two overtop applications of glufosinate.
 Even though the glufosinate label allows up to three applications per season, growers are encouraged to avoid more than two applications per season in order to reduce selection pressure.
-Any conventional directed herbicide labeled for cotton can be applied to LibertyLink cotton.
-See the section on Postemergence-Directed Herbicides-Any Variety.
+Glyphosate or any conventional directed herbicide can be directed to GlyTol LibertyLink cotton.
+See the discussion on tank mixes with glyphosate directed in the section on Weed Management in Roundup Ready Flex Cotton and the section on Postemergence-Directed Herbicides-Any Variety.